Recovering from total immobility inspired me to prioritize my health and embrace life after a hip replacement

 Was a Hip Replacement My Only Option?

 I met with a surgeon who confirmed that I had hip dysplasia, I was likely born with it.
 It’s most common in girls and first-born children.
 I am both.
 Apparently they weren’t screening for it in Toronto in 1967.
-Today it is a part of routine screening in newborns, and highly treatable.
+Today it is a part of routine screening in newborns, and can be corrected treatment.

 It made me feel better to know it wasn’t really my fault; it wasn’t because I hadn’t stretched after skiing or kept up with yoga.
 Being born with hip dysplasia, degeneration of the hip joint was pretty much inevitable, he said.
 Soon after, I learned that my cousin, also a first-born girl, had it as well and was undergoing surgery.